 When a stroke or cardiac arrest occurs, getting the right care fast is critical.
 Each minute without oxygen and blood flow to the brain increases the risk of permanent damage and death.
 Every second counts.

-Each year in Canada, 62,000 strokes occur.
+Each year, over 108,000 strokes occur in Canada.
 It’s a leading cause of death and a major cause of disability.
 Strokes have a devastating impact on Canadian families, and can change lives in a second.

 Heart & Stroke is working to save lives with faster, better emergency response and treatment for stroke and cardiac arrest.
 See our latest results.